The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : [shakes head

-: Well, Communications aren't picking up the signal from the homing device she has supplied by Q. Q
+: Well, we don't know sir.
+Communications aren't picking up the signal from the homer she was supplied by Q. Q

 ] Rubbish!
-They're simply not stepping up reception sufficiently to enable...
+They're simply not stepping up the reception sufficiently to enable...
 M

 : [cuts him off

-: He couldn't have missed me tonight.
+: Scaramanga does not have any contract out on me.
+He couldn't have missed me tonight.
 Instead, he hit some chap coming out of the club.
 I got quite a shock when I saw who it was.
 M

 : I should think you did.
 James Bond